jethronap/AsylumDataKU_website/analysis/UH/UH_analysis.md

-Finally we can see the top 20 most common words based on their TF-IDF scores.
+Finally, we can see the top 20 most common words based on their TF-IDF scores.

 ![png](_media/../../../_media/UH_analysis_files/UH_analysis_93_0.png)